-SNEAKY: Hey, look, Shifty.
-Zorbo's gone.
+SNEAKY: Hey, Shifty, Zorbo's gone.
 He must be out on the prowl.
 Let's check his garbage can.

 SHIFTY: (Nervously looks around.)
-Hurry up.
+Don't let him see us.
 That tomcat is one tough dude.
 (Indicating garbage can.)
 Smell anything good in there?